pookatv/InitfsTools/README.md

 **SOURCE WILL BE RELEASED AS SOON AS I FINISH UP POLISHING A FEW MORE FEATURES**

+Massive credit to the original FrostyToolsuite team, you can check them here: https://github.com/CadeEvs/FrostyToolsuite

 ## Features
 - **InitFS Modding** — Load, modify, and save InitFS files across a wide range of Frostbite Engine games
 - **Type Extractor** — Extract all types and commands from a game executable or Frosty SDK DLL (coming soon)